 cigar city brewing jai alai

-If there were ever a front yard beer, this would be it.
+If there were ever a front-yard beer, this would be it.
 Jai Alai from Tampa’s Cigar City is a robust IPA with citrus and sweet malt flavors.

-The name references a game native to the Basque region of Spain that had a small resurgence in Florida, Cigar City’s home state, in the mid-1980s.
-Although the sport has since dropped off, Jai Alai the beer has only continued to grow, developing a special place in the hearts of Floridians and now folks around the country.
+The name references a game native to the Basque region of Spain that had a slight resurgence in Florida, Cigar City’s home state, in the mid-1980s.
+Although the sport has since dropped off, Jai Alai the beer has only continued to grow, developing a special place in the hearts of Floridians and folks around the country.

-And in 2019, Jai Alai became the second best-selling craft beer 6-pack can in the U.S. according to national IRI reporting.
+And in 2019, Jai Alai became the second best-selling craft beer 6-pack can in the U.S., according to national IRI reporting.

 Locate the nearest store to you with Jai Alai through Cigar City’s Beer Finder.